 The Meeting Street Inn: This hotel is one of the most affordable hotels downtown, yet still maintains Charleston charm and is in the PERFECT location.
 The hotel is old, but that’s part of it’s charm!
 There’s breakfast daily and every afternoon they put out wine and cheese for the guests.
 There’s a gorgeous little outdoor courtyard where you can sit and eat breakfast or enjoy your wine in the afternoons.
 It is the perfect location because it’s walking distance to the battery and to all the shops and restaurants.
 You do have to park about a block away from the hotel, but you can unload all your luggage right in front of the hotel and then park.

-Market Pavilion Hotel: This next hotel is a splurge but it's my absolute, absolute, absolute favorite hotel in Charleston.
-It's breathtakingly gorgeous.
+Market Pavilion Hotel: This next hotel is a splurge but it’s my favorite hotel in Charleston.
+It’s breathtakingly gorgeous.
 The rooms are decorated with antiques, comfortable beds, all-marble bathrooms and Hermes toiletry products.
 The staff here is incredible.
-Each morning they have fresh coffee out in the hallways - and I kid you not, it's the best coffee I've ever had in my entire life.
+Each morning they have fresh coffee out in the hallways – and I kid you not, it’s the best coffee I’ve ever had in my entire life.
 I DREAM about the coffee at Market Pavilion.
-It's worth it to book on the Concierge Level because you get breakfast, hors d'oeuvres and wine in the afternoons and dessert at night.
-Perhaps the coolest part of this hotel is the rooftop - there's a pool on the rooftop, as well as an awesome bar/restaurant that serves some of the best pizza I've ever tasted.
+It’s worth it to book on the Concierge Level because you get breakfast, hors d’oeuvres and wine in the afternoons and dessert at night.
+Perhaps the coolest part of this hotel is the rooftop – there’s a pool on the rooftop, as well as an awesome bar/restaurant that serves some of the best pizza I’ve ever tasted.

 The Belmond Charleston Place: The Belmond is another one of our favorite hotels.
 We love it mainly because it is dog-friendly, so we can bring Winnie along with us, yet the rooms are beautifully and luxuriously decorated.
 They do have balcony rooms available with a really cool view of King Street (the main street in Charleston with all the shops), but I actually prefer the Club Level floors (floors 7 and 8) – none of the rooms have balconies, but you do have access to the Club Lounge.
 They serve an amazing breakfast in the mornings, wine and cheese in the afternoons, and dessert and cocktails at night.
 I love this hotel for another reason – the shopping!
 Right downstairs you’ll find a lot of high-end stores including Gucci and Louis Vuitton – and you don’t even have to step a foot outside.